masoudz88/food_donations_frontend/README.md

-# food_donations_frontend
-## waste management System
-* In this project I am using **React** to develop a website that companies can manage their waste to help to charity organizations
-* The admin can log in if it has an account, then there is a list of companies that can be added or removed by the __admin__.
+# Getting Started with Create React App

+This project was bootstrapped with [Create React App]

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### React Router

-* I have used context to manage the list of companies and how to add and remove companies
+I have used router to move between the pages

+### Styled Components

-* To keep the user *loggedIn*, I have used local storage to keep the username
+I have used the react styled-component to style my components